 Prep your skin for better makeup

 The first step in makeup for mature skin that many skips is the most important one.
 You need to prime the skin with skincare products before makeup.
-Go with your usual skincare routine: cleaning, exfoliating, toning, hydrating.
+Go with your usual skincare routine: cleansing, exfoliating, toning, hydrating.
 Also, skincare products should be applied before SPF.
 Only after that, when you prepped your skin, you can use a primer.
 A primer will even out your skin tone and reduce the appearance of large pores, fine lines, and wrinkles.
 To help bring back your complexion’s vibrancy, use a radiance primer.
 Its light-reflecting particles can help diffuse any darkness.
 And remember, not to prime is a crime. 😉

 What we recommend: SMOOTH & PROTECT PRIMER SPF 50 will not only smooth your skin, but protect it from UVA/UVB rays and pollution.